 It is a good thing that Drugs and Weapons Possession are consistently towards the bottom of the list.
 The fact that they tend to rank higher in our priority surveys reflects the fear of these things, the potential harm they can cause, and the fact that they can be triggers for other forms of crime.

 Burglary is regularly the greatest concern expressed within the Priority surveys, and has therefore been a ‘top 3’ priority since the inception of Chiltern Community Forum.

 Reported Drug Crimes, 2017-2019

 We are fortunate that reported drug crimes within Chiltern are relatively low.
-To judge from survey comments, this would not necessarily chime with the experience of some residents.
-And with drug and alcohol abuse frequently being a causatory factor for other crimes, Drug Dealing and Misuse was made a top 3 priority at the September, November and February Forum meetings.
+To judge from survey comments, this would not necessarily chime with the sentiment of some residents.
+And with drug and alcohol abuse frequently being a causatory factor for other crimes, Drug Dealing and Misuse was made a top 3 priority at the September, November, February and May Forum meetings.
 We were told to expect the crime numbers to rise as a result of greater enforcement, and we hope that this is what is reflected in the rise in stats over the past 9 months or so.

 Antisocial Behaviour Trends, 2016-2019